tobixen/thrash-protect/README.md

 Roadmap
 -------

-In the 0.5.x version series the focus will be on packaging and wrapping.

-* Should be installable through yum, pacman and apt-get.

-* Should include System V startup scripts for debian and rhel, plus configuration files for ubuntu upstart and systemd.

-* Puppet module

-* nrpe scripts

-* munin scripts

-Focus up until 1.0 is testing, production-hardening, testing, testing, bugfixing and eventually some tweaking but only if it's _really_ needed.
+Focus up until 1.0 is deployment, testing, production-hardening, testing, testing, bugfixing and eventually some tweaking but only if it's _really_ needed.
 Some things that should be considered:

 * Better handling of the parent suspension problemacy